sstchur/coding_practice/SplitArrayWithSameAverage/Readme.md

 ## This is a kSum problem in disguise

 This problem boils down to what is effectively a kSum problem.
-Have you ever solved two sum or three sum?
+Have you ever solved [Two Sum](https://leetcode.com/problems/two-sum/) or [Three Sum](https://leetcode.com/problems/3sum/)?
 Well, if you can solve those, you should be able to extend the solution to solve kSum.

 The kSum problem would be: given an integer value k, a target sum, and a list of integers, determine if it's possible to form the sum with exactly k numbers.